databendlabs/databend/docs/doc/11-integrations/30-access-tool/01-bendsql.md

 This tool is particularly useful for those who prefer a command line interface and need to work with Databend on a regular basis.
 With bendsql, users can easily and efficiently manage their databases, tables, and data, and perform a wide range of queries and operations with ease.

-## Downloading and Installing bendsql
+## Downloading and Installing BendSQL

-To download and install bendsql, please go to the [bendsql](https://github.com/datafuselabs/bendsql) repository on GitHub and follow the README instructions.
+To download and install BendSQL, kindly visit the [BendSQL release page](https://github.com/datafuselabs/bendsql/releases) on GitHub.

 ## Connecting to Databend